ArkitShah/music_recommender/readme.md

 If we go back we can see that a new file is created with the above name.

-The code looks something like [this](music-recommender-joblib.ipynb)
+The code looks something like [this](music-recommender-joblib.ipynb).

 Now if we want to make predictions we will use this file **music-recommender.joblib**.